History of graphic design: Chinese cultural revolution

 The poster "Revolution promotes production", created by He Shuxui, celebrates traditional ceramic painting techniques.
 A plaque in the background commemorates a group of ceramic workers as an outstanding productive unit, 1974.

-A worker named Wang Qing Cang created the poster "The three countries of Indo Zhina (Lao, Cambodia, Vietnam) will win!".
+A worker named Wang Qingcang created the poster, "The three countries of Indo Zhina (Lao, Cambodia, Vietnam) will win!".
 On the upper left side, it says "Enemies are getting sicker and sicker every day, and we are getting better and better every day."
 (The U.S. supported Indo Zhina (Indochina) governments while China supported their communist guerilla forces.)
 October 1964.

-The poster "Mao Ze Dong at Jing Gang Mountain" depicts a young Mao Ze Dong sitting against a background of Mount Jing Gang.
-Jing Gang Shan (Jing Gang Mountain) symbolizes the Mao Ze Dong leadership and his vision to unite the oppressed masses to fight against and fight against the ruling class.
-Created by Liu Chun Hua and Wang Hui, October 1969.
+The poster "Mao Zedong at Jinggang Mountain" depicts a young Mao Zedong sitting against the background of the Jinggang Mountains.
+The mountain symbolizes Mao's leadership and his vision to unite the oppressed masses to fight against the ruling class.
+Created by Liu Chunhua and Wang Hui, October 1969.

 The poster, "Time is Money", features the famous Canadian doctor Norman Bethune (Dr. Bai Qiuen in Chinese), racing to rescue another patient.
 Bethune became an early proponent of universal health care, the success of which he observed during a visit to the Soviet Union.
 As a doctor in Montreal, Bethune frequently sought out the poor and gave them free medical care.
 As a thoracic surgeon, he traveled to Spain (1936–1937) and to China (1938–1939) to perform battlefield surgical operations on war casualties.
 Created by Zhang Xin Gua.
 Hebei People's Publishing House.

 Culture and politics

 Richard Avedon was an American photographer.
 Avedon capitalized on his early success in fashion photography and expanded into the realm of fine art.
 This is a solarised poster portraits of the Beatles, originally produced for 9 January 1967 edition of the American magazine Look.

-The Barack Obama "hope" poster is an iconic image of Barack Obama designed by artist Shepard Fairey.
+The "Barack Obama "Hope" poster" poster is an iconic image of Barack Obama designed by artist Shepard Fairey.
 The image became one of the most widely recognized symbols of Obama's campaign message, spawning many variations and imitations, including some commissioned by the Obama campaign.
 In January 2009, after Obama had won the election, Fairey's mixed-media stenciled portrait version of the image was acquired by the Smithsonian Institution for its National Portrait Gallery.

-do
+(In October 2009, Fairey admitted that he had based the poster on an Associated Press photograph and had fabricated and destroyed evidence to hide the fact.)

-Computer aided graphic design in posters
+Computer-aided graphic design in posters

-With the arrival of computer aided graphic design an assortment of novel effects, digital techniques, and innovative styles have been emerged in poster designs.
-With software such as Adobe Photoshop, Corel and Windows' Paint program, image editing has become very cheap, and artists can experiment easily with a variety of color schemes, filters and special effects.
-For instance, utilizing various filters of Photoshop, many artists have created "vectored" designs in posters where a photographic image is solarized, sharpened, rendered into watercolor or stained glass effects or converted into bare lines with block colors.
-Other designs created soft or blurry styles, ripple or cascade effects and other special filters.
+With the arrival of computer-aided graphic design an assortment of novel effects, digital techniques, and innovative styles have emerged in poster designs.
+With software such as Adobe Photoshop, Corel Painter, and Microsoft Paint, image editing has become very cheap and artists can easily experiment with a variety of color schemes, filters, and special effects.
+For instance, utilizing various filters of Photoshop, many artists have created "vectored" designs in posters where a photographic image is solarized, sharpened, rendered into watercolor or stained glass effects, or converted into bare lines with block colors.
+Other designs created soft or blurry styles, ripple or cascade effects, and other special filters.